Corporate finance and treasury teams have historically been under-served by technological advancements.

 There are numerous systems used across Finance & Treasury which simplify and quicken data-driven processes.

-For instance, both Treasury Managements Systems and ERP solutions (i.e. Oracle, SAP) perform crucial financial tasks that would otherwise require significant manual resource to obtain the same information.
+For instance, both Treasury Managements Systems e ERP solutions (i.e. Oracle, SAP) perform crucial financial tasks that would otherwise require significant manual resource to obtain the same information.

 Though these types of systems share features which enhance departmental capabilities, they also share a common problem: